ARI Highlights the Trends Impacting the Vehicle Life Cycle from Start to Finish in its 2017 Industry Outlook Publication

 The publication also discusses how technology impacts other steps in the vehicle life cycle including supply chain management, fuel, driver safety and remarketing.
 For example, how supply chain decisions will be easier to understand and make if they are done in partnership with one provider who has a deep data integration with key suppliers; chip card technology will force fuel card providers to update their cards to remain compliant with card readers in gas stations; driver safety training technology must be instantaneous after an infraction transpires, and using existing vehicle data to predict when the “sweet spot” occurs to take vehicles out of service and gain the greatest return at auction.

-Interested readers can access the publication by clicking here.
+Interested readers can access the full publication of our 2017 fleet industry outlook.